-Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMR.1 Security roles FMT_SMF.1 Specification of Management Functions Application Note: The MMU Segment Table is not included in this requirement because it is located in the memory of the TOE and access to it is possible for every role that has access to the respective memory locations.
+Application Note: The MMU Segment Table is not included in this requirement because it is located in the memory of the TOE and access to it is possible for every role that has access to the respective memory locations.
 This component does not include any management functionality for the configuration of the memory partition.
 This is because the memory partition is fixed and cannot be changed after TOE delivery.
-FMT_MSA.1[SFR] Management of security attributes FMT_MSA.1[SFR] Hierarchical to: Management of security attributes No other components.
+FMT_MSA.1[SFR] Hierarchical to: FMT_MSA.1.1[SFR] Management of security attributes No other components.
+The TSF shall enforce the Access Control Policy 77 to restrict the ability to modify 78 the security attributes defined in Special Function Registers 79 to code executed in a CPU mode which has write access to the respective Special Function Registers.
+80 .
+Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMR.1 Security roles FMT_SMF.1 Specification of Management Functions

-The P6022y VB shall meet the requirement "Specification of Management Functions (FMT_SMF.1)" as specified below.
+The TOE shall meet the requirement "Specification of Management Functions (FMT_SMF.1)" as specified below.

-FMT_SMF.1[HW] Hierarchical to: FMT_SMF.1.1[HW]

-Specification of Management Functions

-No other components.

-The TSF shall be capable of performing the following management functions: Change of the CPU mode by calling a system call vector (SVEC) or firmware vector (FVEC) address, change of the CPU mode by invoking an exception or interrupt, change of the CPU mode by finishing an exception/interrupt (with a RETI instruction), change of the CPU mode with a special LCALL/ ACALL/ECALL address, change of the CPU mode by writing to the respective bits in the CPU CSR Special Function Register and modification of the Special Function Registers containing security attributes, and modification of the MMU Segment Table, and temporary disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent
+FMT_SMF.1[HW] Specification of Management Functions Hierarchical to: No other components.
+FMT_SMF.1.1[HW] The TSF shall be capable of performing the following management functions: Change of the CPU mode by calling a system call vector (SVEC) or firmware vector (FVEC) address, change of the CPU mode by invoking an exception or interrupt, change of the CPU mode by finishing an exception/interrupt (with a RETI instruction), change of the CPU mode with a special LCALL/ACALL/ ECALL address, change of the CPU mode by writing to the respective bits in the CPU_CSR Special Function Register and modification of the Special Function Registers containing security attributes, and modification of the MMU Segment Table, and temporary disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor and permanent disabling and enabling of the security functionality EEPROM Size, CXRAM Size, AES coprocessor, Fame2 coprocessor 81 .
+Dependencies: No dependencies Application Note: The iteration of FMT_MSA.1 with the dependency to FMT_SMF.1[HW] may imply a separation of the Specification of Management Functions.
+Iteration of FMT_SMF.1[HW] is not needed because all